Reshmin Chowdhury

-She presents live coverage of the Women's Super League and the Women’s Football Show for BBC Sport.
-She has worked across all football coverage for BT Sport for 8 years, most notably the UEFA Champions League, UEFA Europa League the FA Cup and the UEFA Europa Conference League.
+She presents live coverage of the Women's Super League and major women's football tournaments for BBC Sport.
+She has worked across all football coverage with BT Sport for 9 years, including most notably the UEFA Champions League, UEFA Europa League the FA Cup and the UEFA Europa Conference League.

-She fronted coverage of the Tokyo 2020 Olympic and Beijing 2022 Winter Olympic Games with Eurosport and Discovery Plus and presented for ITV Sport during UEFA Euro 2020.
+She recently fronted the FIFA World Cup in Qatar for BeIN Sports, the Tokyo 2020 Olympic and Beijing 2022 Winter Olympic Games with Eurosport and Discovery Plus, and presented for ITV Sport during UEFA Euro 2020.

 Early life

 Chowdhury was born and brought up in London, England and is of Bangladeshi origin.
 Chowdhury described her childhood as growing up "in an extremely open-minded, progressive Bengali Muslim family and within a huge second-generation community where education, culture, religion and music were the cornerstones of my upbringing."

 Chowdhury attended Woodford County High School for Girls.
 In 2000, she graduated with a 2.1 BSc (Hons) in Politics with Economics from the University of Bath.
 In 2003, she studied for an NCTJ Post-Graduate Diploma in Newspaper Journalism at Harlow College.